21/10/2021

 A factory hall with characteristic concrete structure from the same period is being renovated into studios for the visual arts departments.
 An expressive new building provides performance classrooms for the music, word and dance departments.

 In the design of the new academy, special attention is paid to the layout of the circulation space.
 Efforts are made to transcend a purely functional scheme: the circulation space is more than the strictly necessary corridors to access the various classrooms.
 Space is made for meeting places with different atmospheres.
-On level 1, room is made for a circulation space as an "internal agora," a central space where all the arts meet and from which the pathways to the various sub-disciplines depart.
+At level 1, room is made for a circulation space as an "internal agora," a central space where all the arts meet and from which the pathways to the various sub-disciplines depart.

 (Source: Wit Architecten)